I am Programme Leader for the MA Applied Theatre and Education. I am also an artist running an applied theatre production company based in Derbyshire.

 2015 - Cast at Doncaster - Associate Director - responsible for community outreach, new writing rehearsed play readings, programming master classes, and liaising with Arts Council Creative People and Places funded community and theatre engagement programme supporting community cast.

-2019/2021 - continue to work as a freelance actor in film and TV and director/producer.
+2019 - 2022 - freelance actor in film and TV and director/producer.
+Corporate Role play/Management training programmes

 2016 - Calais (The Jungle), France, working with charities researching refugee stories for development with artists in Australia including: